What is Perimenopause? Symptoms and What to Expect

 These symptoms are linked to fluctuating hormone levels and may come and go over several years.

-How might my periods change with perimenopause?
+How do periods change in perimenopause?

 Irregular periods are often one of the earliest signs of perimenopause, although some women notice other symptoms first.
 If you have a hormonal coil or take oral contraception, your cycles may already be lighter, irregular or absent.